cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 with zeros as necessary, and returns the byte array. `unpack_bits()` performs the reverse operation: it takes in a byte array and a number of bits, and returns a list of bits, extracting eight bits from each byte in turn, in LSB to MSB order, and stopping after the requested number of bits.
+If the byte array has an incorrect length, or if unused bits in the last bytes are not zero, it throws an error.

 ## Instantiation {#poplar1-inst}